openstack/security-doc/security-guide/source/instance-management/security-services-for-instances.rst

 Trusted images
 ~~~~~~~~~~~~~~
 In a cloud environment, users work with either pre-installed images or
 images they upload themselves.
 In both cases, users should be able to
 ensure the image they are utilizing has not been tampered with.
-This
-requires a method of validation, such as a checksum for the known good
-image as well as verification of a running instance.
-While there are
-current best practices around these actions there are also several gaps
-in the process.
+The
+ability to verify images is a fundamental imperative for security.
+A
+chain of trust is needed from the source of the image to the
+destination where it's used.
+This can be accomplished by signing
+images obtained from trusted sources and by verifying the signature
+prior to use.
+Various ways to obtain and create verified images will
+be discussed below, followed by a description of the image signature
+verification feature.

 Image creation process
 ----------------------